2024 Rennard Strickland Lecture

 Chuck Sams

 Chuck Sams (Cayuse and Walla Walla) in an enrolled member of the Confederated Tribes of the Umatilla Indian Reservation, where he grew up.
-He also has blood ties to the Cocopah Tribe and Yankton Sioux of North Peck.
+He also has blood ties to the Cocopah Tribe and Yankton Sioux of Fort Peck.
 On December 16, 2021, he was ceremonially sworn in as the 19th director of the National Park Service (NPS) by Interior Secretary Deb Haaland.
 For 30 years, Sams has worked in Tribal and state government and in the non-profit natural resource and conservation management field, with an emphasis on the responsibility of strong stewardship for land preservation for this and future generations.
 Before becoming the NPS Director, he was Oregon Governor Kate Brown's appointee to the Pacific Northwest Power and Conservation Council.
 Prior to joining the Council, he served his community as Executive Director of the Confederated Tribes of the Umatilla Indian Reservation.
 Sams is a veteran of the U.S. Navy, where he served as an intelligence specialist.
 He holds a Bachelor of Science in business administration from Concordia University and a Master of Legal Studies in Indigenous Peoples Law from the University of Oklahoma School of Law.

 The ENR Center, through the Native Environmental Sovereignty Project, established the Rennard Strickland Lecture series in 2006 to honor the former Oregon Law professor and dean, who retired that year and passed away in 2021.
 Strickland, an Osage citizen of the Cherokee Nation, was widely regarded as a national leader in Indian law and policy.
 His leadership helped shape the ENR and Indian Law programs at Oregon Law.
 In keeping with Strickland's assertion that, "[i]f there is to be a post-Columbian future – a future for any of us – it will be an Indian future" (Tonto's Revenge, 1997), the Rennard Strickland Lecture series is designed to recognize and underscore the importance of Indigenous environmental-legal leadership and Tribal sovereignty in the twenty-first century.